troykinsella/linked-map/README.md

 ## Documentation

-API documentation is available in the `docs/` directory
+API documentation is available in the `docs/` directory of the installed module directory.

-Please see the API-documented source code and unit tests for more details.
+Please see source code and unit tests for more details.

 ## Contributing

 Project source code is hosted on bitbucket:
-[home-url]
+[home][home-url]

 Git repository:
-[scm-url]
+[scm][scm-url]

 Feel free to submit pull requests!

+### Reporting issues

+Browse existing issues, and submit new issues here:
+[issues-url][issues-url]

 ### Testing

+Verify source code standards and run unit tests:
 ```
 gulp test
 ```